EC-Release/web-ui/README.md

 ### How To Do Automation Testing
 Step 1.
 Go to project folder in terminal.
 Step 2.
 Run npm install -g protractor (If you are doing for first time.
 That will create and install all the dependent packages used for automation testing)
 Step 3.
 Open project-folder/protractor/todo-spec.js.
-Find "place your login id" and replace with your login id and find "Place your login password" and replace with your password.
+Find "Place your login id" and replace with your login id and find "Place your login password" and replace with your password.
 Step 4.
 Open one terminal at project-folder/protractor and run webdriver-manager update after that run webdriver-manager start at the same terminal ( do not close this terminal).
 ![Demo webdriver-manager update and start](docs/Automationtesting/webdriver-manager.png?raw=true) Step 5.
 Open another terminal at project-folder/protractor and run protractor conf.js (it will start testing the application and opens the browser automatically)